slowernews/wisdom-tldr/README.md

 ===
 ###On management

-> *'Start a meeting with an overachieving question: how can we raise sales by 12%?'*
+> *'Start a meeting with an overachieving question: «how can we raise sales by 12%?»'*

-> *'Instead of generalizing and saying 'management is useless' it is more correct to say «bad management is counterproductive».'*
+> *'Instead of generalizing and saying «management is useless» it is more correct to say «bad management is counterproductive».'*

 > *'Spend 1 hour a day just talking to your people and everything will be OK.'*